 "It started as a hobby.
-I was making dresses for my dolls at first.
-My aunt then gave me a sewing machine and I started making dresses and selling them."
+I was making dresses for my dolls at first.”
+This is how Intesar describes the origin of her success.
+She is now a professional tailor in the Sheikh Othman district of Aden, known for the beautiful dresses she makes.
+Her journey began, she says, when she was just seven years old.
+“Then my aunt gave me a sewing machine and I started making dresses for people and selling them."

-"I gave a woman, who used to work as a vendor of my products, dresses worth YER 150,000 (US$333) before the conflict broke out.
+Wartime insecurity has numerous unanticipated consequences.
+For example, says Intesar, "I gave a woman, who worked as a vendor of my products, dresses worth US$333.
 However, the conflict forced the woman to flee her home which was looted and all the clothes were gone.
-I cannot ask her to compensate me because it was not her fault as she was escaping from death," Intisar said.
+I cannot ask her to compensate me because it was not her fault – She was escaping from death!"

-In February 2018, Intesar paid the last installment of the past loan provided by SFD.
-In the same period, she applied for another loan of US$ 666 which enabled her to open another store.
+In February 2018, Intesar paid the last installment of her loan.
+She then applied for a second loan, which she used to open another store.

-"I am now happy that I have resumed the same work and getting income, even better than before the conflict.
+"I am now happy that I have resumed the same work and am getting income – even better than before the conflict.
 I have bought a new sewing machine, fabric and decorations for ladies’ wear.
 My income has increased that I have been able to employ my niece.

-The Yemen Emergency Crisis Response Project (YECRP) is funded & supported by the World Bank, and implemented by UNDP in partnership with the Social Fund for Development (SFD) and the Public Works Project (PWP).
-The US$300 million YECRP aims to revive Yemen’s economy through large cash-for-work projects, support to small businesses, and labor-intensive repairs of socio-economic assets benefiting vulnerable local households and communities across Yemen.
+Funded by the World Bank, the Yemen Emergency Crisis Response Project (YECRP) is implemented by UNDP in partnership with the Social Fund for Development (SFD) and the Public Works Project (PWP).
+The US$300 million project provides economic stimuli in the form of large cash-for-work projects, support to small businesses, and labor-intensive repairs of socio-economic assets, benefiting vulnerable local households and communities across Yemen.